vaginessa/otadump/README.md

 ### Windows / Linux / macOS

 It is strongly recommended to use only stable [releases](https://github.com/topminipie/otadump/releases/latest)!
+(Don't use nightly builds with GitHub Actions!)

 Download a pre-built binary: [Releases](https://github.com/topminipie/otadump/releases/latest)